cableguy99/docs/docs/general/faq.md

 Also, you can find out more detailed information about how to use different wallet types to connect to Tao Mainnet on [Connect your wallet](https://docs.tao.network/get-started/wallet/)

 #### Where can I buy TAO? (exchanges)"
-You can trade TAO on various exchanges.
+You can currently purchase TAO on Alt.Market and QTrade.io.
-Take a look in the "Exchanges" section [on this page](https://tao.network/about-us/) of our main website.

 ### Masternodes

 #### Does Tao have Masternodes?
 How do they work?
-Yes, Tao has a maximum of 150 Masternodes with Delegated Proof of Stake (DPOS) consensus for low transaction fee, and instant transaction confirmation.
+Yes, Tao has a maximum of 150 Masternodes using Delegated Proof of Stake (DPOS) consensus with low transaction fees and instant transaction confirmations.
 Masternodes create, verify and validate new blocks in Tao’s platform.

 - **Masternode Candidates:** Any account can deposit 50,000 TAO using [Shifu](https://shifu.tao.network/) to become a masternode candidate.